grapeot/codex_wide_research/wide_research_prompt_en.md

 4. Aggregate child outputs with scripted steps in sequence—do not rely on hand-written summaries—and produce a unified result file.
 5. Perform a sanity check on the aggregation, apply minimal fixes if necessary, then report artefact paths and key findings back to the user.

+## Delivery Standard
+- The final deliverable must be a polished, insight-driven document—ideally structured as “Executive Summary → Timeline/Key Facts → Thematic Analysis → Risks & Next Steps.”
+Never append raw child Markdown directly to customer-facing output.
+- Preserve raw child artefacts (e.g., `aggregated_raw.md`) separately for internal auditing, referencing their insights within the main report rather than copy-pasting wholesale.
+- Perform edits incrementally: refine section by section, do not wipe and rewrite entire files in a single shot.
+After each change, re-validate citations, figures, and surrounding context so every adjustment remains traceable.
+- Define what success looks like: the report should answer “what happened, why it matters, and what to do next,” with every material fact accompanied by an inline citation.

 ## Detailed Procedure
 0. **Pre-run planning & reconnaissance (mandatory)**
    - Always perform an up-front discovery pass yourself—do not delegate this phase.
 Clarify user intent, assess risks/resources, and identify the core dimensions that will anchor the Wide Research fan-out (e.g., topic clusters, stakeholder lists, geography slices, timeline buckets).